 - Vitamin D: vitamin D deficiency can lead to rickets and bone disease.

 - Vitamin B12: vitamin B12 deficiency can lead to a form of anaemia.
-Vegans can find it hard to get enough vitamin B12 in their diets and might need a supplement.
+Families eating a vegan diet can find it hard to get enough vitamin B12 from fortified foods.
+They might need to take supplements.

 These are the most common mineral deficiencies in Australian children: